nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Recurring tasks are those that are meant to repeat after a specified amount of time.
 This application supports the implementation of such tasks.
 A few things to note about how to use this feature:

-* The start/end timings should be those of one occurrence.
+* The START/END TIMEDATE should be specified for one occurrence.
 A common misconception is specifiying these paramters as the start and end timings of when the overall recurring pattern should start/end respectively.
 * So for example, if the recurring task you want to add is "Attend 2103 Tutorial" which begins on January 19, 2017 and occurs every week from 11am - 12pm, the syntax of the respective command would be as follows: